Allies Story – Part III

 Biopsy: This is the removal of a piece of tissue for histological examination.

-Histological examination is the same as cytology, only it examines not individual cells found in a smear, but a whole single section of tissue in a suspicious area.
+Histological HPV examination is the same as cytology, only it examines not individual cells found in a smear, but a whole single section of tissue in a suspicious area.
 Nuances:

 – The doctor performs the biopsy at the beginning of the menstrual cycle, on days 5-7 of the cycle (where day 1 is the first day of menstruation), immediately after menstruation ends.